 Field Travel Grant Type 2: provide information about the field course or workshop (what, when, where, how much) and a description of why you want to attend and what you expect to get out of the experience.

 The student should submit the application package by email; applications submitted by the student’s advisor will not be considered; if university rules require grant applications to be submitted by their sponsored programs office, the student must be copied on the submission email.
 The application package should be emailed to email@example.com by the close of business (5 pm CST) on December 18.
-It is the responsibility of the applicant to ensure that all required documents are submitted by the deadline; incomplete applications will not be considered.
+It is the responsibility of the applicant to ensure that all required documents, including reference letters, are submitted by the deadline; incomplete applications will not be considered.

 - Demonstrated interest in wetland science.
 Travel grants are to support participation in wetland science education and research activities.
 The successful grantee will demonstrate this interest in the application package.

 - Demonstrated intent to use the grant for wetland science-related activities.
 The successful grantee will clearly document this intent in the application package.

 - Demonstrated aptitude to succeed in a wetland science career.
 The successful grantee will clearly document their potential to succeed in pursuit of a career in wetland science.

 - Demonstrated need for the grant.
 Travel grants are meant to aid promising students with limited travel funds.
 The successful grantee will demonstrate need in the application package and document it through current and pending support and letters of support.